natj/thesis/referees/jean.md

 x "try to endure",
 o "pines theorem"
 x "circular object".
+DONE: Corrected ones with (x).
+DONE: Left ones with (o) as I personally think some color can be put into the text.

 There are a considerable amount of minor language errors, in